-The last official act of enrollment and acceptance of each student of Trinity Catholic School is the signing of a contract that states this Handbook has been read and accepted as the governing vehicle between home and school.
-This contract must be returned during the second week of classes.
-The "Handbook Governance Agreement Form" will be provided to you via email as a Google Document.
-If you need additional forms, please go to the school Website (www.trinityknights.org).
-This form must be signed by both the parent(s) and each student in Grades 3-8.
+The last official act of enrollment and acceptance of each student of Trinity Catholic School is the signing of a contract that states this handbook has been read and accepted as the governing vehicle between home and school.
+This contract must be returned during the first week of classes.
+This is a required document in order for a child to be an official student at Trinity Catholic School.
+The "Handbook Governance Agreement Form" will be included in the Orientation Packet and can be found at the end of this Parent/Student Handbook.
+This form is to be returned to the Trinity Front Office.